 Unfortunately, manufacturing techniques for counterfeit carbon fiber have become highly deceptive.
-Many retailers sell “carbon fiber style” ABS plastics or cheap fiberglass laminates disguised as premium composites.
+Many retailers sell “carbon fiber style” ABS plastics or low-cost fiberglass laminates disguised as premium composites.

 Quick Reference: Real vs. Fake Carbon Fiber Matrix